Izabela88/cupandcake/README.md

      - After pressing the icon, the selected product is added to the shopping basket.
      - Inside the basket is a purchase button which, after pressing, allows the user to place the order.

-  2. I want to be able to remove products from shopping basket.
+  2. I want to be able to remove products from the shopping basket.

      - Inside the basket, next to each product, is a bin icon that allows user to remove the product from the basket.